-But the real easiness lies in the fact that you don’t have to seek out traditional lo mein noodles if they’re not readily available in your area; you can just use regular pasta noodles from a standard Western grocery store.
+Because the real easiness lies in the fact that you don’t have to seek out traditional lo mein noodles if they’re not readily available in your area; you can just use regular pasta noodles from a standard Western grocery store.

-- 12 ounces spaghettini noodles (or angel hair)
+- 12 ounces udon noodles

-- 1/4 cup soy sauce
+- ¼ cup soy sauce

 - 2 teaspoons sesame oil

-- 2 teaspoons brown sugar
+- 2 teaspoons light brown sugar

 - 3 teaspoons ground ginger

-Cook the noodles according to the instructions on the package, then drain and set aside.
+- Cook the noodles according to the instructions on the package, then drain and set aside.

-While the noodles are cooking, heat the vegetable oil in a large saucepan set over medium heat.
+- While the noodles are cooking, heat the vegetable oil in a large saucepan set over medium heat.
 Heat until the oil is hot and shimmering.

-Add the beef and brown both sides.
+- Add the beef to the pan and sear brown on both sides.

-Remove and serve hot.
+- Remove and serve hot.